gchq/gaffer-doc/docs/reference/properties-guide/advanced.md

 ### ThetaSketch

-This example demonstrates how the ThetaSketch (`com.yahoo.sketches.theta.Sketch`) sketch property from the Datasketches library can be used to maintain estimates of the cardinalities of sets.
+This example demonstrates how the ThetaSketch (`org.apache.datasketches.theta.Sketch`) sketch property from the Datasketches library can be used to maintain estimates of the cardinalities of sets.

 ??? example "Example storing estimates of the cardinalities of sets using ThetaSketch"